sharafhamza/Salam-React/README.md

-## It's actually Namaste React course I named it as a Salam React
+## It's a Namaste React course I named it as Salam React